 Think about that.
 The work gets done right, and you both get paid.
 The General Contractors don’t want to stand in your way, because that wouldn’t do either side any good.
 The GC wants to pay you the money for your work, even though it might not feel that way.

 Are there bad GCs out there?
 Yes, but they are very, very rare.
+It’s unlikely a General Contractor refuses to pay you out of sheer spite.
 For the most part, the General Contractor wants you to perform the work, complete the project, and be ready for the next one.
 Your performance is the GCs #1 concern.

 The General Contractor wants to invoice the project; you want to invoice the project.
 The GC believes in your ability to do the work — that’s why they awarded you the job.
 Everybody wants this project to be successful.
 You share a goal.